Basler Design

 Midwestern University

-Basler Design, in partnership with our colleagues at Click New Media Group, recently completed a Website redesign for Downers Grove, Illinois based Midwestern University.
+Basler Design Group, in partnership with our colleagues at Click New Media Group, recently completed a Website redesign for Downers Grove, Illinois based Midwestern University.
 The Website refresh was handled in tandem with the deployment of a content management system from Seattle-based Ingeniux.
 The challenges with doing a university-wide Website update are numerous, with many opportunities to stumble.
 We are pleased to say that the project deployed on time and on budget, with no surprises on launch day.

 Yes, we’ve handled implants

 A long, long time ago, the word implant conjured up a much different mental picture (especially to a commercial feedlot owner) than it does today.
-Basler Design was hired by Biggs Gilmore and Upjohn Animal Health to create product launch and sales support materials for Implus.
-Basler Design created unique designs for Implus, walking a fine line between traditional and contemporary.
+Basler Design Group was hired by Biggs Gilmore and Upjohn Animal Health to create product launch and sales support materials for Implus.
+Basler Design Group created unique designs for Implus, walking a fine line between traditional and contemporary.

 Hand tooled leather patterns were a key component in the new look.
 Patterns were made by doing tracing paper and pastel rubbings of actual tooled leather saddles.
 The rubbings were then scanned on a flatbed, and driven home through liberal dose of Photoshop processes.
 The typography is Garamond.
 Headlines were typeset and laser printed at 25% size.
 Printouts were crumpled, kicked, scraped, sanded, and taunted.
 The haggard printouts were then scanned back in and used as final artwork for the distressed type.
 The photo of the “bunk rider” is one of thousands of images we shot during a 4-day-long photo shoot at a large commercial feedlot in Yuma, Arizona.